Sports Coach Logo Sports Coach Training Principles Fitness Components

 Like many other sports

-Annually, at WSOP, a professional poker player in first place wins millions of dollars, like many professional athletes.
+Like many professional athletes, professional poker players win millions of dollars in first place at the WSOP annually.
 Also, professional poker players have to train for a considerable amount of time in preparation for professional-level tournaments.
-Like many major sports, advertisements and player sponsorships are commonly seen at WSOP, and the tournament is shown on television.
+Like many major sports, advertisements and player sponsorships are commonly seen at the WSOP, and the tournament is shown on television.

 The thrill

 In auto racing, the drivers drive round and round, with the only difference between one driver and the next being who ends up at the finish line first.
-Maybe this is why people watch these races, not because they want to see a driver exhibit impressive reflexes when avoiding a multi-car pileup.
-Or perhaps the thrill/danger is part of the equation, where the audience knows anything can happen at any point and enjoys the moments of breath-holding as much as seeing who ends up the winner.
-We can say that poker players feel a sense of danger, the danger of losing money.
+It may be why people watch these races, not because they want to see a driver exhibit impressive reflexes when avoiding a multi-car pileup.
+Or the thrill/danger is part of the equation, where the audience knows anything can happen at any point and enjoys the moments of breath-holding as much as seeing who wins.
+Poker players feel a sense of danger, the danger of losing money.
 That's what makes it a thrill.

 Conclusion

-Sports cannot be boxed as people play and watch sports for many different reasons.
+For many reasons, sports cannot be boxed as people play and watch sports.

 Page Reference